 When choosing the best place for a presentation, you need to consider the following:

-- The lighting in the room: make sure that there is enough light so that people can see your slides and that no shadows are being cast on the screen.
+- The lighting in the room: If you are showing PowerPoint slides, make sure that there’s enough light so people can see them and no shadows fall on their screens.

 what are the benefits of a good presentation?